BeyondMicroControl/AsciiCAD/docs/design.md

 `─│─`

-Meaning:
-- horizontal and vertical lines cross without connection (no junction)
+Horizontal and vertical lines cross without connection (no junction) **Rationale:**
 - horizontal connectivity may “bridge over” a vertical-only glyph to continue
-  - - vertical connectivity does not bridge through horizontal-only glyphs
+- vertical connectivity does not bridge through horizontal-only glyphs

-**Clarifying note / design tradeoff:**
+Notes:
 - We could add an equally valid rotated/alternative crossing convention (e.g. a different arrangement or spacing), but every additional alias increases:
   - detection ambiguity
   - risk of false junctions